What is happening in Sandy Creek?

 Build a changeable community noticeboard

-A changeable community noticeboard will be established at the intersection of Sandy Creek Road and Lockharts Gap Road, facing North-West.
-It will have a lockable perspex cover and allow for the display of up to 6 lines of information regarding community activities.
+A changeable community noticeboard is now established at the intersection of Sandy Creek Road and Lockharts Gap Road, facing North-West (see picture below).
+It has a lockable perspex cover and allow for the display of up to 6 lines of information regarding community activities.
 This project will allow the Sandy Creek region community to promote upcoming activities as the community is

 not especially well served by existing media.